 It is becoming more common to see the beautiful mottled black/grey/white or dark red/light red/white Border Collies out and about.
 While these are certainly beautiful colour variations within the breed, it is important to know that this particular colour (Merle) is associated with certain genetic problems.
 If both the mum and dad of a litter are Merles (double Merle pups), the pups are at very high risk of both blindness and deafness.

 This is a disorder that can affect the teeth of some Border Collies and results in their teeth wearing down very quickly, often requiring dental treatment and extraction of severely affected teeth.
-It is somewhat rare and there is now also a genetic test for it so responsible breeders can screen potential parents for it, helping to reduce the chance of it appearing in puppies.
+It is somewhat rare and there is now also a genetic test for it so responsible breeders can screen potential parents, helping to reduce the chance of it appearing in puppies.

 Another important thing to take into consideration is the behaviours that Border Collies have been bred for.
 Border Collies have a strong desire to herd things and to chase.
 This can manifest as herding other dogs, children, people or anything that presents itself as a good herding opportunity.
 If the desired target does not let itself be herded, some dogs may then nip in order to achieve the end goal.

 While this is entirely normal for the breed when herding sheep, it is often not viewed as socially acceptable, especially if small children or frail adults are involved.
 Herding is closely linked to chasing and some Border Collies can develop a habit of chasing undesirable things such as cars, motorbikes, cyclists, joggers, birds or even shadows.
 While funny as a puppy, this can lead to some real problems as they get older, especially if living in an urban environment.